yh-alice-chen/Customers-and-Products-Analysis/README.md

 [Conclusions](#conclusions)

 ## Project Overview
-This project leverages SQL and Power BI to analyze a retail company's sales data, aiming to uncover insights into customer behaviors and product performance.
+This project applies SQL to analyse a retail company's sales data, aiming to uncover insights into customer behaviors and product performance.
 Through meticulous data analysis, we explore trends, patterns, and opportunities to drive strategic decisions.

 ## Objective:
 The goal of this project is to answer critical business questions related to sales performance, customer engagement, and product popularity.